Residue (chemistry)

-In chemistry, residue is whatever remains or acts as a contaminant after a given class of events.
-Residue may be the material remaining after a process of preparation, separation, or purification, such as distillation, evaporation, or filtration.
-It may also denote the undesired by-products of a chemical reaction.

-Residues as an undesired by-product are a concern in agricultural and food industries.
+In chemistry, residue has different meanings.
+The more common meanings are: the remains or contaminant after a chemical process of preparation, separation, or purification (e.g., distillation, evaporation, or filtration; it may also denote the undesired by-products of a chemical reaction, which are a concern, for example, in agricultural and food industries.
+Other meanings include functional groups, and the monomers that make up a polymer.

 Food safety

-Toxic chemical residues, wastes or contamination from other processes, are a concern in food safety.
+Toxic chemical residues, wastes, or contamination from other processes, are a concern in food safety.
 The most common food residues originate from pesticides, veterinary drugs, and industrial chemicals.
 For example, the U.S. Food and Drug Administration (FDA) and the Canadian Food Inspection Agency (CFIA) have guidelines for detecting chemical residues that are possibly dangerous to consume.
 In the U.S., the FDA is responsible for setting guidelines while other organizations enforce them.

 Environmental concerns

-Similar to the food industry, in environmental sciences residue also refers to chemical contaminants.
-Residues in the environment are often the result of industrial processes, such as escaped chemicals from mining processing, fuel leaks during industrial transportation, trace amounts of radioactive material, and excess pesticides that enter the soil.
+Residue also refers to chemical contaminants in the environment from mining processing, fuel leaks during industrial transportation, and industrial agriculture.
+Contamination could lead to excess pesticides in the soil or trace amounts of radioactive material in the environment.